zodac/tracker-profiles/README.md

 ## Running Application

 The application is run using Docker.
 There are two ways to execute the application - with a UI and without.
-By default the application is configured to only screenshot trackers that do not require a UI.
+By default, the application is configured to only screenshot trackers that do not require a UI.
 A UI is needed for trackers that require some user input during login (like a Captcha or 2FA), or for a non-English tracker that needs to be translated.